Skip to content Skip to sidebar Skip to footer

 • Tangential directions grain.
 The grain is obtained when the wood is cut according to the grain direction.

-This cutting method will give the maximum benefit to the wood, the maximum wood strength and the beauty of the wood grain.
-There are many cutting method of spitting the wood; flat sawn, rift sawn and quarter sawn.
-Each cutting method will give different grain appearance, if the thin sheet wood (veneer is made), then more variation can be obtained.( see our previous article : wood veneer slicing )
+This cutting method will give the maximum benefit to the wood, the maximum wood strength, and the beauty of the wood grain.
+There are many cutting methods of spitting the wood: flat sawn, rift sawn, and quarter sawn.
+Each cutting method will give different grain appearance; if the thin sheet wood (veneer) is made, then more variation can be obtained. ( see our previous article : wood veneer slicing )

 Things to be consider about the wood grain.

 Wood grain is the natural beauty of the wood that should be maximized in the product designing and finishing.
-With proper finishing, the wood grain can produce the attractive wood products with beautiful appearance.
+With proper finishing, the wood grain can produce attractive wood products with a beautiful appearance.

 But instead of its beauty, the wood grain character could lead to the finishing (appearance) problem is it is not well managed.
 Here are the things that must be considered according to the wood grains.